grab/engineering-blog/_posts/2021-02-05-customer-support-workforce-routing.md

 *   **Bulk configuration changes** - Previously, it was challenging to assign the same configuration to multiple agents.
 So, we introduced another layer of grouping for agents that share the same configuration.
 For example, which queues the agents receive chats from and what the proficiency and max concurrency should be.
 *   **Resource Constraints** - To avoid overwhelming resources with unlimited chats and maintaining reasonable wait times for our customers, we introduced a dynamic queue limit on the number of chat requests enqueued.
 This limit was based on factors like the number of incoming chats and the agent performance over the last hour.
 *   **Remote Work Challenges** - With the pandemic situation and more of our agents working remotely, network issues were common.
-So we released an enhancement on the routing system to reroute chats handled by unavailable agents (due to disconnection for an extended period) to another available agent.The seamless experience helped increase customer satisfaction.
+So we released an enhancement on the routing system to reroute chats handled by unavailable agents (due to disconnection for an extended period) to another available agent.
+The seamless experience helped increase customer satisfaction.

 ### Reporting and analytics

-Similar to previous point, having a solution addressing generic use cases doesn’t allow you to add customisations at will over monitoring.
-With the custom implementation, we were able to add more granular metrics which are very useful to assess the agent productivity and performance and helps in planning the resources ahead of time, and this is why reporting and analytics were so valuable for workforce planning.
-Few of the customisations added additionally were
+Similar to previous point, having a solution addressing generic use cases didn't allow us to add further customisations for monitoring.
+With the custom implementation, we were able to add more granular metrics that are very useful to assess the agent productivity and performance, which helps in planning the resources ahead of time.
+This is why reporting and analytics were so valuable for workforce planning.
+Few of the customisations added additionally were:

 *   **Agent Time Utilisation** - While basic agent tracking was available in the out-of-the-box solution, it limited users to three states (online, away, and invisible).
-With the custom routing solution, we were able to create customised statuses to reflect the time the agent spent in a particular status due to  chat connection issues and failures and reflect this on dashboards for immediate attention.
+With the custom routing solution, we were able to create customised statuses to reflect the time the agent spent in a particular state due to chat connection issues and failures and reflect this on dashboards for immediate attention.
 *   **Chat Transfers** - The number of chat transfers could only be tabulated manually.
 We then automated this process with a custom implementation.

 ## Solution
-Now that we've covered the issues we're solving, let's cover the solutions.
+Now that we've covered the issues we're solving, let's go over the solutions.

 ### Prioritising high-priority requests